superasystem/runtime-security-definition/README.md

 ## License

 To encourage reuse with attribution, we recommend publishing this repository under a permissive documentation-friendly license (e.g., **CC BY 4.0**) and clearly marking it here.
+---

+## Citation / How to reference this definition

+If you use this definition in writing, presentations, or documentation, please cite this repository and link to the **Definition (SUPERA)** section at the top of this page.

+Suggested citation:

+- SUPERA System.
+“Runtime Security: Definition (Beyond Monitoring).”
+GitHub repository: `runtime-security-definition`.